Jozy Altidore: 2019 season

 On November 10, 2019, Altidore, having recently recovered from a quadriceps strain, came off the bench and scored an injury-time header in a 3–1 away defeat to Seattle Sounders in the 2019 MLS Cup Final.

 2020 season

 On September 23, 2020, Altidore made his 150th appearance for Toronto FC in all competitions in a 1–0 away win against New York City FC.

 New England Revolution

 On February 14, 2022, Altidore was acquired by New England Revolution via free agency after Toronto exercised their option to buyout Altidore's contract.
 He made his Revolution debut in the 2022 season opener on February 26, playing 11 minutes in a 2-2 draw against the Portland Timbers.
 He scored his first goal for the Revolution on March 12 in a 3-2 loss to Real Salt Lake.

-On June 15, 2023, After scoring two goals across twenty-seven league appearances, the New England Revolution bought out Altidore's contract.
+On June 15, 2023, After scoring two goals across twenty-seven league appearances, the New England Revolution bought out Altidore's contract, and he subsequently departed the club.
+He would retire from professional football after his contract expired.